 He took pleasure in lying to people and getting away with things.

 Harris came from an intact well-functioning family.
-His father was a U.S. Air Force transport pilot, his mother a homemaker, while his brother attended the local college; a normal, middle-class life.
+His father was a U.S. Air Force transport pilot, his mother a homemaker, while his brother attended the local college.
 Despite the stable upbringing, he was a skilled manipulator.
 He took pleasure in lying to people and getting away with things.
 His journal writings include bragging that he was able to make school administrators believe that he was going to climb Mount Everest or that he had a twin brother growing from his back.
-He broke many laws prior to the shooting such as vandalizing peers’ homes, buying guns illegally, hacking into the school’s computer system, and engaging in credit card fraud.
+He broke many laws before the shooting such as vandalizing peers’ homes, buying guns illegally, hacking into the school’s computer system, and engaging in credit card fraud.
 He disliked morality, rules, and social norms way before planning his rampage with his crime partner.

 Similarly to terrorism, there is no silver bullet to stop mass shooting.

 2015 has been a year where I couldn’t stop hearing about mass shootings.
 As much delegation and arguments have been had to decrease them, nothing has happened.
 Similarly to terrorism, there is no silver bullet to stop a mass shooting.
 It is a multidimensional problem that has variables that include family upbringing, mental illness, and access to guns.
-Instead of attacking the problem on one side (e.g. it’s a mental illness problem, it’s a gun control problem) the problem needs to be addressed from a variety of different sides.
+Instead of attacking the problem on one side (e.g., it’s a mental illness problem, it’s a gun control problem) the question needs to be addressed from a variety of different fronts.